florian-lefebvre/astro-integration-kit/.changeset/witty-poems-pull.md

 "astro-integration-kit": minor
 ---

-Simplify emitted declarations for plugins.
+Simplifies emitted declarations for plugins.

 This avoids problems with too complex or non-portable types for published libraries offering plugins.
 Previously a simple plugin would result in a declaration like this: